RAF Honington

 Royal Air Force Honington or more simply RAF Honington (IATA: BEQ, ICAO: EGXH) is a Royal Air Force station located 6 mi south of Thetford near Ixworth in Suffolk, England.
-Although used as a bomber station during the Second World War, RAF Honington is now the RAF Regiment depot.
+It was used as a bomber station during the Second World War and through the Cold War, hosting Handley Page Victors and Hawker Siddeley (Blackburn) Buccaneers.
+RAF Honington has been the RAF Regiment depot since 1994.

 History

 Royal Air Force use

-Construction of Honington airfield, which was undertaken by John Laing & Son, began in 1935, and the facility was opened on 3 May 1937.
+Construction of Honington airfield, which was undertaken by John Laing & Son, began in 1935, and the station was opened on 3 May 1937.
 Squadrons of RAF Bomber Command using the airfield prior to the Second World War were: